JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 # the outer boundary of the particle seeding zone is a distinct dashed line
 ax2.contour(Xrho, Yrho, dsCDF['h'], levels = [10], colors = 'black', linestyles = 'dashed')
 ```
-The LGR plot also has text showing the timestep and the  rmse (root mean squared error, also called the mean L2 norm) of the configuration.
-The error computation is described in more detail in the Statistical Analysis section below.
+The LGR plot also has text showing the timestep and the  rmse (root mean squared error, also called the mean L2 norm) of the configuration (see the Statistical Analysis section below).

 ```python
 # displays the simulation time - this plot shows the first frame, time 0.